 - It must be threaded, dynamic, and interpreted.

-In 1996, Sun Microsystems released the first version of Java, Java 1.0, publicly.
-Thereafter, the company released many versions of Java with additional and advanced features.
+In 1996, Sun Microsystems publicly released the first version of Java, Java 1.0.
+After that, the company released many versions of Java with additional and advanced features.
 However, in 2009-10, Oracle Corporation acquired Sun Microsystems.
 Today, the Java language is maintained and owned by the Oracle Corporation.
 The latest version of Java is Java 18, as of March 2022.

 The following are the salient features of Java:

 - Compiled and Interpreted: Java is both compiled and interpreted language.
-There is a Java compiler (javac) that compiles source code into bytecode.
+A Java compiler (javac) compiles source code into bytecode.
 Later, Java Virtual Machine executes that bytecode on any Java-enabled machine.